 I am trying to do is to build a a well categorized, 1000+ topics knowledge base for people to easily search what they need.
 I have visited a lot of websites that rank top in search engine, but I had difficulty searching things easily by topic.

 Understanding the best solution

 Every system has its strengths and weaknesses.
 While you can have a lot of choices to achieve the same tasks, you have to decide which is the most efficient way.
 Unlike other Excel websites, I only write the most efficient tutorial, that could be an Excel VBA solution, Access Query solution, Excel Form solution.

-I have written a lot of custom VBA Functions not because I love VBA, but because I evaluated the efficiency among Access, Excel and VBA, and come to a conclusion that VBA is the best among the available choices.
+I have written a lot of custom VBA Functions not because I love VBA, but because I evaluated the efficiency among Access, Excel and VBA, and come to the conclusion that VBA is the best among the available choices.
 Excel worksheet Functions are powerful.
 If you are creative enough, you can always make a workaround by joining Excel Functions instead of writing VBA.
-However, the more Functions you join together, the higher risk you take for the exceptional cases especially when you Auto Fill the formula.
+However, the more Functions you join together, the higher risk you take.